TYPES OF VERTEBRAE. first of all what a vertebrae? these are animals with a backbone or internal skeletal system.

 FUNCTION OF THE AXIS

-The function of the Axis are as follows
+The functions of the Axis are as follows

 THORACIC VERTEBRAE

-The thoracic are found in the chest region.
+The thoracic is found in the chest region.
 In man, they are twelve in number.

 THE CHARACTERISTICS OF THE THORACIC VERTEBRAE